MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/configure-the-soap-action-for-siebel.md

          This approach provides greater flexibility in terms of specifying a set of actions and hence enabling messages belonging to different action types to flow through the same port.

          The format for the SOAP action is different for each operation.
-For more information about action format for each operation, see the [Technical reference for the Siebel adapter](../../adapters-and-accelerators/adapter-siebel/technical-reference-for-the-siebel-adapter.md).
+For more information about action format for each operation, see [Messages and message schemas](messages-and-message-schemas-for-siebel-adapter-in-biztalk.md).

 #### Enter a SOAP action for the WCF-Siebel port